erich666/McUsd/unit_tests/cubes_r_normals/README.md

 Black is low, white is high.

 Using the [NormalMap Online page](https://cpetry.github.io/NormalMap-Online/), I dropped this texture into the leftmost area.
-(Right now I'm actually using [a fork I made](https://github.com/erich666/NormalMap-Online), which adds the important feature "Z Range".
-I expect my pull request to be accepted sometime soon.)

 I converted this bump map into three normal map textures, used in the three cubes, left to right:
 * r_normal_map.png - created by using the "Invert R" setting in the NormalMap Online tool and by checking the box next to "Z Range".
 This represents USD's default normal map, AKA the "OpenGL" format.